Luke 12:9 But he that denieth me before men shall be denied

 be -- This helping verb "be" indicates that the verb is passive.
 Helping or auxiliary verbs are needed to translate the Greek verb forms into English.

-denied - - "Denied" is translated from a Greek word that means "to rejects" and "to deny utterly."
+denied - - "Denied" is translated from a Greek word that means "to reject" and "to deny utterly."
 The form is either the future tense or a tense meaning something that might happen at some specific time, past, present, or future.
 If the word is the "at some time" tense, it is in a form that indicates something that "might" happen.
 This later "might at some time" form is always used with "if" clauses, which is the sense here.
 This is not an active verb but a participle, a verbal adjective, ending with "-ing."

 before -- The Greek word translated as "before" means "in front of" referring to place and when used to apply to time means "beforehand."